Joseph Anthony Kelly

 In 2008 Kelly was one of a five person team who completed a management buy-out of the company, after which he became Managing Editor, and the CEO of the Universe Media Group Ltd.

 In 2009 Kelly was editor and compiler of a hardback publication – From the Archives of The Universe Catholic Weekly – which included many photographs and historial details from the newspaper's 150 year old archive.

 In 2010 Kelly commissioned the National Museum of Wales to create an exact replica of a historic Catholic book Y Drych Cristianogawl, the first book printed in Wales (1586), as a gift from the people of Wales for Pope Benedict XVI.
 This was presented to the Pope at a Mass in Westminster Cathedral during his 2010 UK visit, and is now kept in the Vatican Library.

 In July 2021 Kelly set up The Edit Partnership Ltd, and is editor of The Official Catholic Directory of England & Wales and Agora Journal architecture magazine.

-He served for five years on CADW's Historic Buildings Conservation Committee and is an Affilliate Member of the Royal Institute of British Architects (RIBA).
+He served for five years on CADW's Historic Buildings Conservation Committee and is an Affiliate Member of the Royal Institute of British Architects (RIBA).
 He is also a member of the Royal Photographic Society, and a past Chairman (North West) of the Society of Editors.

 In November 2022 The Catholic Herald named Kelly as one of their "UK Catholic Leaders of Today".

-On 1 August 2024 Kelly was appointed Diocesan Archivist for the Roman Catholic Diocese of Wrexham.
+On 1 August 2024 Kelly was also appointed Diocesan Archivist for the Roman Catholic Diocese of Wrexham.